jasoju/infinigram-api/README.md

 ### VSCode
 Install the [ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) and [mypy](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker) extensions.
 These are listed in the "Recommended Extensions" for the workspace as well.

+## Performance Profiling
+We have a middleware set up to profile requests with `pyinstrument`.
+To enable it, you need to have `PROFILING_ENABLED` set to `true` in your env.
+Then you need to make a request with the query parameter `?profile=true`.
+If you want to get an HTML formatted profile, also include the query parameter `profile_format=html`.

+After the profiling is finished, you can open the performance profile in `/api/performance-profiles/profile.html`